2024 Liberal Democratic Party presidential election: Election procedure

 The election process for the President of the LDP is established in the "Rules for the Election of President of the Party".
 In order to officially qualify as a candidate in the election, a candidate must be an LDP member of the National Diet and must receive a nomination from at least 20 fellow LDP Diet members.

 The LDP selects its leader via a two-round election involving both LDP members of the Diet and dues-paying party members from across Japan.
 In the first round, all LDP members of the Diet cast one vote while party member votes are translated proportionally into votes equaling the other half of the total ballots.
 If any candidate wins a majority (over 50%) of votes in the first round, that candidate is elected president.

 As no candidate received a majority of votes in the first round, a runoff was held immediately between the top two candidates, Shigeru Ishiba and Sanae Takaichi.
 In a runoff, all Diet members vote again while the 47 prefectural chapters of the LDP get one vote each, with the result of the latter votes determined using the first round results of party members in each prefecture.
 The candidate who wins the most votes in the runoff is then elected president.
 Ishiba received 215 votes to Takaichi's 194, securing Ishiba the spot as the next leader of the LDP.

+Organization

+On 26 July, the party announced the members of the Presidential Election Commission, which was chaired by Ichiro Aisawa.
+Unlike in the 2021 election, the committee selection was based on constituencies as opposed to factions.
+Mainichi reported that some within the LDP claimed that outgoing party president Fumio Kishida deliberately selected Diet members who supported Sanae Takaichi in 2021 in order to deprive her of endorsements necessary to stand in the election.